-Comfy, lightweight trainers are my go-to shoes.
+Comfy, lightweight sneakers are my go-to shoes.
 I want them to look good and let me walk for miles.

-That's a tall order when you have size 9 UK feet!
-My Nike Flex Experience Run 10 shoes tick all the boxes so far.
-Here's my honest review after 2 months' daily wear.
+That's a tall order when you have big feet!
+My Nike Flex Experience Run 10 shoes tick all the boxes.
+Here's my honest review 1 year on.

 - Soft - no breaking in